scriptex/scriptex/README.md

 # Hi, I'm Atanas 👋

-I'm a senior frontend developer at [Three 11](https://github.com/three11), based in Varna, Bulgaria.
+I am a Senior Frontend Developer at [Three 11](https://github.com/three11), based in Varna, Bulgaria.

+I am currently working as a Lead Frontend Developer for E.ON on their innovative project E.ON Home.

+I am also part of the top 3% at [Toptal](https://www.toptal.com/resume/atanas-atanasov) and a Founding Talent Member at [Braintrust](https://app.usebraintrust.com/talent/782/).

 I ❤️ JavaScript, TypeScript, CSS and everything frontend.

-I also :heart: my two boys and my wonderful wife.
+I am a father of two blue-eyed boys and a husband of an awesome wife.

-I have several OSS projects I like to contribute to.
-Most of them are developer tools which automate or simplify certain tasks.
+In my spare time I like to contribute to open source projects, create tools and libraries which help developers build better applications.

+Most of my open source projects are tools for faster and simpler web development process.

 ---